filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/setup/index.md

     make all
     ```

-    {{< alert icon="tip" >}}If you get a warning: 'kIOMasterPortDefault' is deprecated: first deprecated in macOS 12.0' , don't worry - the build still worked.
+    {{< alert  >}}If you get a warning: 'kIOMasterPortDefault' is deprecated: first deprecated in macOS 12.0' , don't worry - the build still worked.
     {{< /alert >}}

 1. Finally, install the client into your system